Let’s Talk Terminology

 Gay: Someone who is mainly attracted to people of the same gender.

-Bisexual: Someone who is attracted to two genders.
+Bisexual: Someone who is attracted to people of the same gender and also to people of other genders.

 Sexual Orientation: Sexual and romantic attraction.